IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 summarize it all in any depth here; this is just to made you aware of this being a potentially complex issue!)

-An important thing to keep in mind, in connection with the DVN ingest of R files, is that it will **reject** an R data file with any time values that have time zones that we can't recognize.
+An important thing to keep in mind, in connection with the Dataverse ingest of R files, is that it will **reject** an R data file with any time values that have time zones that we can't recognize.
 This is done in order to avoid (some) of the potential issues outlined above.

-It is also recommended that any vectors containing time values ingested into the DVN are reviewed, and the resulting entries in the TAB files are compared against the original values in the R data frame, to make sure they have been ingested as expected.
+It is also recommended that any vectors containing time values ingested into the Dataverse are reviewed, and the resulting entries in the TAB files are compared against the original values in the R data frame, to make sure they have been ingested as expected.